 See § 24.2-945.1.

-6. Definition for Federal political action committee
+Definition [Federal political action committee]

 Any political action committee registered with the Federal Election Commission that makes contributions to candidates or political committees registered in Virginia.